sanitswain/java8tips/funcinterfaces.rst

    * - Two-argument
      - BiFunction<String, String> f = (id, name) -> new Employee(id, name)

-Syntax of method reference for constructor is same as static method.
+In the above examples you can clearly see, lambda expression of invoking zero argument constructor matches with functional descriptor of Supplier, similarly one-argument constructors matches to Function and two argument is with BiFunction.

-**Syntax:** ClassName::new
+**Syntax:** ClassName **::** new

-**Example:** Employee :: new, ArrayList :: new
+**Examples:** Employee :: new, ArrayList :: new

+The constructor reference for all the above lambdas are ``Employee::new`` and type of the constructor invocation will be decided based on the target type.
 To understand it better we will see a usecase whose goal is to return a collection of unique ids but the collection type will be supplied as method argument.

 .. code:: java